Mallott-Lab/Mallott-Lab.github.io/people.md

 ### David Hernandez (DBBS/EEB Graduate Student)
 <img src="/images/20240915_143339.jpg" alt="Professional headshot of David Hernandez" width=350 style="float:right; padding: 10px 10px 0px 20px">
 David Hernandez is a PhD Student in the Ecology and Evolutionary Biology Program.
 He has a B.S in Zoology from Southern Illinois University in Carbondale IL where he studied the population genetics of ants across the Mississippi River.
 His research looks at how microplastic contaminants affect the host-associated microbial communities in freshwater fish populations and what roles they play in resilience, behavior, and predator-prey interactions.
-A St Louis native, he enjoys exploring the city for great venues for dancing, eating new foods, and watching live entertainment.
+A St. Louis native, he enjoys exploring the city for great venues for dancing, eating new foods, and watching live entertainment.

 ### Leena Kwak (Undergraduate Researcher)

 ### Dr. Liz Mallott (PI)
 <img src="/images/lizphoto.jpg" alt="Picture of Liz Mallott watching monkeys in a forest" width=350 style="float:right; padding: 10px 10px 0px 20px">
 Liz is interested in understanding host-associated microbiome variation within and between species.
 Liz majored in both Biology and Music at Grinnell College (2006) and has a PhD in Anthropology from the University of Illinois at Urbana-Champaign (2016).
 She was a postdoc at Northwestern University, Dartmouth College, and Vanderbilt University before starting at WUSTL in 2022.
-mallott (at) wustl (dot) edu
+When not in the lab, Liz spends most of her time hanging out with daughter and partner, gardening, cooking, visiting the elephants and monkeys at the zoo, hiking, and discovering new playgrounds. mallott (at) wustl (dot) edu
 | [CV](data/CV-Mallott.pdf)
 | [GitHub](https://github.com/emallott)